andrewcbuensalida/social-street-react/README.md

 https://api.coingecko.com/api/v3/coins/cardano/ohlc?vs_currency=usd&days=1

 Probably have to use coinapi for the ohlc, but then they use symbol_id which is a combinatin of symbol and other stuff like exchange id, symbol type, etc.
-Might have to use this coinapi endpoint to get ohlc
+Might have to use this coinapi endpoint to get ohlc, the problem is there's no volume traded.

 	response = await axios.get(
 				`https://rest.coinapi.io/v1/exchangerate/${req.params.symbol.toUpperCase()}/USD/history?period_id=1MIN&1975-01-01T00:00:00&time_end=${new Date().toISOString()}&limit=10`,